Hylian/hylian.github.io/index.md

 I'm an Electrical and Computer Engineering student at Carnegie Mellon University.

-This site logs my various thoughts and projects.

 My main interests are Embedded Systems, Digital Design, and Reverse Engineering.

 Projects